UNE Online Financial Aid: An Overview

 You’ll be awarded the Unsubsidized Direct Loan to cover the costs of your courses, which will include a small stipend to cover each semester’s supplies.
 If your costs exceed the annual loan limit, you may be awarded the Graduate PLUS Loan.
 However, this loan requires a credit check.
 If you’re denied, we will notify you.

-What should I do if I am taking greater/fewer than 6 credits per semester?
+What if I am not taking 6 credits per semester?